Food waste recycling trial

 Councils across Lincolnshire are looking at different ways to meet waste and recycling challenges - and food waste collections may become a permanent part of this, as they are in other parts of the country.

-The 12-month pilot scheme run in conjunction with Lincolnshire County Council will include parts of Grantham, Stamford, Bourne and several surrounding villages, covering 4,700 homes in all, starting in May 2018 (click here to find out if you could take part).
+The scheme is run in conjunction with Lincolnshire County Council and includes parts of Grantham, Stamford, Bourne and several surrounding villages, covering 4,000 homes in all.

-Households involved in the trial are being sent a small caddy to keep in their kitchen and a larger one for outside their house, which they will put out for collection.
+Households involved have a small caddy to keep in their kitchen and a larger one for outside their house, which they put out for collection.
 Householders simply use the small kitchen caddy and when that's full, empty it into a 23-litre lockable roadside container, which is emptied every week, regardless of which wheelie bin week it is.

-The food waste will be taken to a waste transfer station before there is enough to take to a local anaerobic digestion plant, where it will be treated and turned into a soil conditioner, with by-product gases being turned into electricity.
+The food waste is taken to a waste transfer station before there is enough to take to a local anaerobic digestion plant, where it will be treated and turned into a soil conditioner, with by-product gases being turned into electricity.